pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

       .. image:: even-odd.png

-      .. note:: Method "even-odd" counts the overlaps of areas, and pixels in areas overlapping an odd number of times, are regarded as being inside, otherwise outside.
-The default method "nonzero winding" counts the number of times a pixel lies in areas orientated clockwise or counter-clockwise, respectively.
+      .. note:: Method **"even-odd"** counts the overlaps of areas.
+Pixels in areas overlapping an odd number of times, are regarded as being inside, otherwise outside.
+In contrast, the default method **"nonzero winding"** counts the number of times a pixel lies in areas orientated clockwise or counter-clockwise, respectively.
 If the difference of these counters is zero,the pixel is regarded outside, otherwise inside.
-In the top two shapes, circles are drawn in standard, counter-clockwise manner.
+In the top two shapes, circles are drawn in standard, counter-clockwise manner (look at the arrows).
 The lower two shapes contain one (top-left) circle drawn clockwise.
 As can be seen, area orientation is irrelevant for the even-odd rule.

    .. method:: commit(overlay = True)